JuliaLang/julia/README.md

 When compiled the first time, it will automatically download and build its [external dependencies](#Required-Build-Tools-External-Libraries).
 This takes a while, but only has to be done once.

-No installation is required: `julia` is currently run from the directory where it was built.
+No installation is required; `julia` is currently run from the directory where it was built.
 You might, however, want to make a symbolic link for the executable, for example `ln -s JULIA_PATH/julia ~/bin/julia`.
 Please note that the build process will not work if any of the build directory's parent directories have spaces in their names (this is due to a limitation in GNU make).